 Hours later, when his older brother came to my bedside, he kissed my forehead and echoed the same appreciation.

 I looked up quizzically.

 Wait until you’re thirty and in therapy, I almost said, but then I paused, and took in his recognition, and instead said, Thank you, and then I announced, as much to him as myself: It was really hard work.

 I went on to catalog all the ways in which I’d cultivated consciousness from the time I was his age:

 “It never ends,” I said.
 “Pass it on.”

 He smiled and nodded, familiar with my expectations on this account.

-As a family we hadn’t made it through this night alone.
+As a family, we hadn’t made it through the night of the assault alone.
 At the height of the pain, I hit the pause button and asked, “Can I call for a lifeline?”

 My son reluctantly agreed.